ArendPeter/JavaGuide/mydoc/4c_TheInternet.md

 type:
 homepage:
 ---
 Before we progress too much further I'd like to give you some tips regarding how you can use the internet to your advantage.
-This applies not only to Java but pretty much any programming language you may learn in the future.
+This applies not only to Java but pretty much any programming language you may learn in the future, so if you only choose to remember one thing from this guide, remember this.

 ## 4.3.1 Looking up errors